Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Simulated Experiments

 \subsection{Protecting against Bit-flip Errors}

 Similar to the task of extending the $T_1$ time of the state $\ket{1}_\text{L}$, here we employ the three models to protect the initial state $\ket{1}_\text{L}$ from bit-flips.
 Shown in Fig.~\ref{fig:bitflip}, we compare the population $P_\text{exc}$ of the three-qubit system against the excited population of the bare qubit in time.
-For Scheme A and B, both the Bayesian and the RNN model have an advantage over the double threshold.
-Furthermore, in Fig.~\ref{fig:bitflip} we extract the initial logical error rate $\Gamma_\text{L}$ as a function of $\gamma$ by computing the time derivative of $P_\text{exc}$ at $\SI{3}{\micro\second}$ at each $\gamma$.
+For Schemes A and B, both the Bayesian and the RNN-based model have an advantage over the double threshold.
+Furthermore, in Fig.~\ref{fig:bitflip} we extract the initial logical error rate $\Gamma_\text{L}$ as a function of $\gamma$ by computing the time derivative of $P_\text{exc}$ at $\SI{9.6}{\micro\second}$ at each $\gamma$.
 In either scheme with any of the three models, $\Gamma_\text{L}$ scales approximately quadratic in $\gamma$, and we can see a strong suppression of $\Gamma_\text{L}$ relative to a bare qubit or the uncorrected three qubits.
+We remark that, by introducing feedback based on noisy weak measurements, any correction protocol can underperform a majority vote on the encoded qubits without error correction at sufficiently small $\gamma$ or runtime.